All Episodes

 And it was just a lovely impromptu moment.

-Jim, you're you're you've led a remarkable life.
+Jim, you've led a remarkable life.

 I think it's fabulous that you've written the book to share that with people because it's inspirational.